-The two mail surveys of business managers, again referred to as "experiments," also had low response rates: 13% and 25% (Wagner, 1987, p.
-1243; Wagner and Sternberg, 1985, p.
+1503The two mail surveys of business managers, again referred to as "experiments," also had low response rates: 13% and 25% (Wagner, 1987, p.
+1243; Wagner and Sternberg, 1985, 1504p.
 447).
-There were six criterion-related correlations in all, but Sternberg et al. (2000) report only the two significant ones, which were for the first study.
-The second and larger of the two studies yielded no significant correlations (unless one includes irrelevant noncriteria, such as years of experience, which Sternberg et al. do in the summary quoted above).
-The six criterion correlations ranged from .05 to .46, their n-weighted average being .22.
-Sternberg et al.'s statement that correlations range "from .2 to .4" for these business managers, therefore, overstates the evidence, especially because the two significant correlations did not replicate for the same criteria in the parallel study.
+There were six criterion-related correlations in all, but Sternberg et al. (2000) 1505 report only the two significant ones, which were for the first study.
+The second and larger of the 1506two studies yielded no significant correlations (unless one includes irrelevant noncriteria, such 1507as years of experience, which Sternberg et al. do in the summary quoted above).
+The six 1508 criterion correlations ranged from .05 to .46, their n-weighted average being .22.
+Sternberg et 1509al.'s statement that correlations range "from .2 to .4" for these business managers, therefore, 1510overstates the evidence, especially because the two significant correlations did not replicate for 1511the same criteria in the parallel study.
+1512

-The correlation of tacit knowledge with performance on simulated management exercises was .61 in the third sample, the study of 45 managers in leadership training (Wagner & Sternberg, 1990).
-This is higher than the correlation between IQ and performance (.38).
+The correlation of tacit knowledge with performance on simulated management 1513exercises was .61 in the third sample, the study of 45 managers in leadership training 1514(Wagner & Sternberg, 1990).
+This is higher than the correlation between IQ and 1515 performance (.38).
 Sternberg et al. (2000, p.
-149) also report that the incremental validity of tacit knowledge in predicting job performance, beyond the contributions of IQ, is an additional 32% in $R^2$ .
-However, these data provide at best ambiguous support for Sternberg et al.'s claim for the greater importance of tacit knowledge than IQ because the managers were already highly selected for IQ-their average was IQ 120.
-When most differences in IQ have been eliminated in a sample, the small remaining differences have little power to predict anything.
-It may, therefore, falsely appear that IQ is much less powerful than other (nonrestricted) variables, even when it is much more powerful in representative samples.
-In any case, this study has never been described in much detail, making evaluation difficult.
+149) also report that the incremental validity 1516of tacit knowledge in predicting job performance, beyond the contributions of IQ, is an 1517 additional 32% in R^2 .
+However, these data provide at best ambiguous support for 1518Sternberg et al.'s claim for the greater importance of tacit knowledge than IQ because 1519the managers were already highly selected for IQ-their average was IQ 120.
+When most 1520differences in IQ have been eliminated in a sample, the small remaining differences have 1521little power to predict anything.
+It may, therefore, falsely appear that IQ is much less 1522powerful than other (nonrestricted) variables, even when it is much more powerful in 1523representative samples.
+In any case, this study has never been described in much detail, 1524 making evaluation difficult.
+1525

 The correlations that Sternberg et al. (2000, p.
-154) report for the fourth study, of managers at three levels (Williams and Sternberg, undated), range from .23 for satisfaction to .39 for compensation.
-As additional support, they report that tacit knowledge increased $R^2$ by .04 and .05, respectively, for "maximum compensation" and "maximum compensation controlling for age" after controlling for some combination of age, education, and experience.
-It is impossible to evaluate the study, however, or to know what the unreported correlations are, because there is no further information available on this long-in-press study, even the sample size.
+154) report for the fourth study, of managers 1526at three levels (Williams and Sternberg, undated), range from .23 for satisfaction to .39 for 1527 compensation.
+As additional support, they report that tacit knowledge increased R^2 by .04 and 1528.05, respectively, for "maximum compensation" and "maximum compensation controlling 1529for age" after controlling for some combination of age, education, and experience.
+It is 1530 impossible to evaluate the study, however, or to know what the unreported correlations are, 1531 because there is no further information available on this long-in-press study, even the sample 1532size.
 Moreover, none of its reported criteria relate to actual job performance.

-4.6.5.
+1533

+6.3.
 Bank managers (one sample; n = 29)

 Sternberg et al. (2000, p.
-160) do not describe this study in their book, but they do summarize its results with a sentence in their conclusion on civilian studies:
+160) do not describe this study in their book, but they do 1536 summarize its results with a sentence in their conclusion on civilian studies: 1537 five is somewhat lower, .42.
+The study was extremely small, however, with ns ranging from 154513 to 22 for the individual criteria (Wagner & Sternberg, 1985, p.
+451).
+1546

-In a study with bank branch managers, [we] obtained significant correlations between tacit knowledge scores and average percentage of merit-based salary increase (r = .48, P < .05)

-and average performance rating for the category of generating new business for the bank (r = .56, P < .05).
+In a study with bank branch managers, [we] obtained significant correlations between tacit1538knowledge scores and average percentage of merit-based salary increase (r = .48, P < .05)1539and average performance rating for the category of generating new business for the bank1540(r = .56, P < .05).1542

 The correlations they mention are for two of the three significant ones out of a total five.
-Although the correlations they mention are high (.46 and .58), the weighted average for all five is somewhat lower, .42.
-The study was extremely small, however, with ns ranging from 13 to 22 for the individual criteria (Wagner & Sternberg, 1985, p.
-451).
+1543 Although the correlations they mention are high (.46 and .58), the weighted average for all 1544

-4.6.6.
-Life insurance sales (one sample, n = 48) The summary sentence is as follows.
+6.4.
+Life insurance sales (one sample, n = 48)

+The summary sentence is as follows.